tejan-rgb/tejan-rgb/README.md

 - 👋 Hi, I’m @tejan-rgb
-- 👀 I’m interested in Python, PyTorch
+- 👀 I’m interested in Python, PyTorch, and HuggingFace.
-- 🌱 I’m currently learning Everything
+- 🌱 I’m currently learning Everything.
-- 💞️ I’m looking to collaborate on Python related Open Source Projects.
+- 💞️ I’m looking to collaborate on Python-related Open Source Projects.
-- 📫 Reach me via tejan.mehndiratta@iiitb.ac.in
+- 📫 Reach me via tejanmehndiratta15@gmail.com

 <!---
 tejan-rgb/tejan-rgb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.